okp4/actions/README.md

 ## 🧑‍💻 Usage

-The workflows contains reusable GitHub actions jobs that can be used as a base recipe for your own workflows.
-Just pick the ones you're interrested in and add them to your `.github/workflows/xxxx.yml` workflow file in your repository.
+The workflows contain reusable GitHub actions jobs that can be used as a base recipe for your own workflows.
+Just pick the ones you're interested in and add them to your `.github/workflows/xxxx.yml` workflow file in your repository.

 ### 🛡 Access Token